 Key threshold: Most online lenders activate business lines of credit at 6 months of operating history and $10K to $15K in average monthly deposits.
 Hit that floor and you've opened a new capital channel without giving up a single share (Carta, 2025).

-If you want to compare every option in one place, the full comparison of 15 funding sources breaks down cost of capital, dilution, eligibility and speed for each one.
-For product-based businesses specifically, the guide to LOC options for product-based businesses walks through underwriting criteria in detail.
+The full comparison of 15 funding sources breaks down cost, dilution, eligibility, and speed.
+For product-based businesses, the guide to LOC options for product-based businesses walks through underwriting criteria in detail.

 Calculate Your Options